 - Around the globe, 70 percent of employers are looking to increase the size of their cybersecurity staff this year.

 - Nine in ten security specialists are male.
 The majority have technical backgrounds, suggesting that recruitment channels and tactics need to change.

 - While 87 percent of cybersecurity workers globally did not start in cybersecurity, 94 percent of hiring managers indicate that security experience in the field is an important consideration.

 The second study is the Cybersecurity Jobs Report, created by the editors of Cybersecurity Ventures.
+[The report has since expired and the link gone dead.--Ed.]
 Here are some highlights:

 - There will be 3.5 million cybersecurity job openings by 2021.